tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 to a Designated DoH Server, the client SHOULD use Oblivious DoH to help conceal its IP address from eavesdroppers and untrusted resolvers.

-Disassociation of client IPs from query content is achieved by using Oblivious DoH {{I-D.pauly-dprive-oblivious-doh}}.
+Disassociation of client IPs from query content is achieved by using Oblivious DoH {{!I-D.pauly-dprive-oblivious-doh}}.
 This extension to DoH allows a client to encrypt a query with a target DoH server's public key, and proxy the query through another server.
 The query is packaged with a unique client-defined symmetric key that is used to sign the DNS answer, which is sent